Causal Consistency for Reversible Multiparty Protocols: Introduction

 \section{Introduction}

-This paper is about \emph{reversible computation} in the context of models of concurrency for \emph{communication-centric} software systems, i.e., collections of distributed software components whose concurrent interactions are governed by reciprocal dialogues or \emph{protocols}.
+This paper is about \emph{reversible computation} in the context of models of concurrency for \emph{communi\-ca\-tion-centric} software systems, i.e., collections of distributed software components in which concurrent interactions are governed by reciprocal dialogues or \emph{protocols}.

-Building upon process calculi techniques, these models provide a rigorous footing for message-passing concurrency; on top of them, many (static) analysis techniques based on \emph{(behavioral) types} and \emph{contracts} have been put forward to enforce key safety and liveness properties~\cite{DBLP:journals/csur/HuttelLVCCDMPRT16}.
-Reversibility is an appealing notion in concurrency at large~\cite{DBLP:journals/eatcs/Lanese14}, but especially so in communication-centric scenarios: it may elegantly abstract fault-tolerant communicating systems that react to unforeseen circumstances (say, local failures) by ``undoing'' computation steps so as to reach a consistent previous state.
+Building upon process calculi techniques, these models provide a rigorous footing for message-passing concurrency; on top of them, many analysis techniques based on \emph{behavioral types} and \emph{contracts} have been put forward to enforce key safety and liveness properties (see, e.g., the survey~\cite{DBLP:journals/csur/HuttelLVCCDMPRT16}).
+Reversibility is an appealing notion in concurrency at large~\cite{DBLP:journals/eatcs/Lanese14}, but especially so in communication-centric scenarios: it may elegantly abstract fault-tolerant communicating systems that react to unforeseen circumstances (say, local failures) by ``undoing'' computational steps so as to reach a previous consistent state.

 In communication-centric software systems, protocols specify the intended communication structures among interacting components.
-We focus on process calculi equipped with behavioral types, which use those protocols as types to enforce communication correctness.
-The interest is in different flavors of \emph{protocol conformance}, i.e., properties that ensure that each component respects its ascribed protocol.
+We focus on process calculi equipped with behavioral types, which use those protocols as \emph{types} to enforce communication correctness.
+The interest is in \emph{protocol conformance}, the property that ensures that each component respects its ascribed protocol.
 The integration of reversibility in models of communication-centric systems has been addressed from various angles (cf. \cite{DBLP:journals/jlp/TiezziY15,DBLP:conf/rc/TiezziY16,DBLP:journals/fac/BarbaneraDd16,DBLP:journals/corr/MezzinaP16}).
-Focusing on \emph{session types}~\cite{honda.vasconcelos.kubo:language-primitives,HYC08} (a well established class of behavioral types), Tiezzi and Yoshida~\cite{DBLP:journals/jlp/TiezziY15} were the first to integrate reversibility into a session $\pi$-calculus, following the seminal approach of Danos and Krivine~\cite{DanosK04}; in~\cite{DBLP:journals/jlp/TiezziY15}, however, session types are not used in the definition of reversible communicating systems, nor play a role in establishing their properties.
+Focusing on \emph{session types}~\cite{honda.vasconcelos.kubo:language-primitives,HYC08}---a well established class of behavioral types---, Tiezzi and Yoshida~\cite{DBLP:journals/jlp/TiezziY15} were the first to integrate reversibility into a session-typed $\pi$-calculus, following the seminal approach of Danos and Krivine~\cite{DanosK04}; in their approach, however, session types are not used in the definition of reversible communicating systems, nor play a r\^{o}le in establishing their properties.